hansolyoon/research_post/_posts/2020-03-06-related-work.md

  Sistla, A.P.,ˇZefran, M., Feng, Y.: Monitorability of stochastic dynamical systems.In: Gopalakrishnan, G., Qadeer, S. (eds.)
 CAV 2011.
 LNCS, vol. 6806, pp. 720–736.Springer, Heidelberg (2011).https://doi.org/10.1007/978-3-642-22110-158

+> Sotiropoulos et al. examine the ability of low-fidelity environmental simulations to reproduce bugs that were found during field tests of the same robot.
+Of the 33 bugs that occured during the filed test, only one could not be reproduced in the low-fidelity simulation.

+T. Sotiropoulos, H. Waeselynck, J. Guiochet, and F. Ingrand.
+Can robot navigation bugs be found in simulation?
+An exploratory study.
+In Softw.
+Qual.
+Reliab.
+Secur., pages 150-159.
+IEEE, 2017

+> Although several navigation algorithms exist, some cannot be used in safety-critical scenarios because they have not been verifed

+Collision avoidance for mobile robots with limited sensing and limited information about the environment.